Probate and estate administration

 We have acted for many generations of executors, trustees and beneficiaries to distribute assets in an efficient and sensitive way.

 Services include drafting applications for grants of representation so that if necessary, you can manage assets before probate is completed, and coordinate different tax regimes to avoid 'double tax' on your inheritance.
-We can also act as executors and trustees, either individually or through WITCO, our UK trust corporation.
+Our probate and estate lawyers can also act as executors and trustees, either individually or through WITCO, our UK trust corporation.

 Advised the Executors of a complex multi-jurisdictional estate on its administration and securing Business Property Relief from inheritance tax on private family company shares.